JYeop/react-native-responsive-number/README.md

 ## Before Start

-If you don`t want the 'font scaling' function of the smartphone, just add this code in your index.js.
+If you don't want the 'font scaling' function of the smartphone, just add this code in your `index.js`.

 ```js
 import { Text } from "react-native";